-Overview of studies reporting on blinding effectiveness
+Overview of studies reporting on blinding effectiveness and expectation of benefit

 Table S3: Studies reporting on blinding effectiveness.
 Results for correct and incorrect guesses of group allocation are provided as reported in original reports.
 The third column from the right refers to the authors’ self-reported blinding success, according to their own criteria.
 Interventions were rated as ‘simple’ if only few procedural steps and little provider-patient interaction were involved.
 Y, Yes; N, No; NA, Not applicable / not provided.
 Bang’s blinding index was calculated for each group where information was provided in the required format, and compiled as ratio using Hedge’s g.
 Ratio values larger than 0 indicate that participants in the active group were more likely to correctly guess their allocation to the active group than those in the control group, and values below 0 that patients in the sham control group were more likely to wrongly guess that they received an active treatment compared to those in the active group (Bang et al., 2010; Colaguiri et al., 2019).